-Reality test if you are out in public with a friend or family member.
+2. Use a friend or family member to test your reality when out in public.
 Ask them what they think is going on.
-Alternatively, when you're out in public on your own and interacting with another person or within the area of another person, ask yourself if there can be an alternative reason why something happened or a person acted a particular way.
-This involves dialectic thinking - accepting what's going on at the same you change your perception of the event.
+Alternatively, when you're out in public on your own and interacting with another person, ask yourself if there can be an alternative reason why something happened or a person acted a particular way.
+This involves dialectic thinking - accepting what's going on while simultaneously changing your perception of the event.

-See the good in what's happening.
-If you're aware your thoughts are paranoid and might be unfounded, you have insight into what's going on.
-Upwards of 50 percent of individuals diagnosed with schizophrenia have anosognosia, a symptom that is a lack of awareness that you have an illness.
-Thus they believe their paranoid thoughts are the truth.
+4. See the good in what's happening.
+If you're aware that your thoughts are paranoid and might be unfounded, you have insight into what's going on.
+Upwards of 50 percent of individuals diagnosed with schizophrenia have anosognosia, a symptom that is a lack of awareness of your illness or any related issues.
+Thus, they believe their paranoid thoughts are the truth.